Pinterest is an awesome traffic source for blogs – and yet many new bloggers completely ignore Pinterest altogether. Big mistake!

 That’s where group boards come in to play.

 What are group boards anyway?

 As I mentioned earlier, a group board is a collaborative board where different members can add content to the board.

-Marketers sort of took over group boards and now they’ve become a way to get more exposure to your content.
+Marketers sort of took over group boards, and now they’ve become a way to get more exposure to your content.

-You can find pin engagement data on your PInterest analytics here.
+You can find pin engagement data on your Pinterest analytics here.

-- 2Find niche boards to join
+12. Find niche group boards to join

 While Pinterest group boards aren’t as useful as they once were, you should still join curated boards within your niche.